 JSON RPC Schema ~Q1 — Q2 2019: Create ECIP for automated JSON Schema generation from Classic-Geth and Multi-Geth.
 This will reduce operational costs related to libraries.
 This improvement would make the DApp development environment more efficient by removing the need for RPC APIs such as Web3 or Emerald JS.

-Service Runner ~Q1 — Q2 2019: A Service Runner API would help make Emerald dependencies and integrations easier manage.
+Service Runner ~Q1 — Q2 2019: A Service Runner API would help make DApp framework dependencies and integrations easier manage.

 DApp Deployment Tool Q2 2019: An easy to use GUI application for developers to deploy their DApps.